 As the cold season is approaching, our kitchenette is filling up with different teas.
 Some enjoy the old classics like Earl Grey or herbal tea, while others bring spicy new flavors to the table.
 On a rainy afternoon came the idea to create a tea animation, but a special one, that illustrates the magic hiding in a hot cup of tea.

 Another take on planet animations is this simple loader that can make waiting times less frustrating.
 Thanks to its small file size, you don’t have to worry about load times.
-If you haven’t tried to create a loader yet, check out this article to see why it’s worth spending the time to create and animate it.
+If you haven’t tried to create a loader yet, check out our article on loading animation examples to see why it’s worth spending the time to create and animate it.

 Solar system animation